yochaigal/newschoolrevolution/_posts/2023-11-30-beyond-the-pale.md

 # Beyond The Pale

-I'm very excited to announce that tomorrow, Friday Dec 1st the Kickstarter for Beyond the Pale is finally launching!
+I'm very excited to announce that tomorrow, Friday Dec 1st, the Kickstarter for **Beyond the Pale** is finally launching!

 [![Alt text](/img/beyond-the-pale/btp-on-ks.jpg "Click to make bigger"){:height="60%" width="60%"}](/img/beyond-the-pale/btp-on-ks.jpg)